cssandstuff/cv/content/_index.md

 - Design & Prototype for ‘Life Moments’ a series of an online help articles delivered for the public facing bnz website.
 - Re-design of the overview screens for both the iPhone & Android app store
-- Redesign of 'secure messages' flows to help customers get their messages to the right people faster.
+- Implementation of Design-tokens to help share all design related variables (typography, colour, spacing) across web and mobile front-end teams.

 ###### _May 2015 — August 2018_